-- Next, we plug the connector into the back of the modem and turn it on.
+- Next, we plug the connector into the back of the ONT and turn it on.

-- Then, we run a speedtest to make sure that everything is working properly.
+- Then, we test the speeds to make sure that everything is working properly.

-- Then if you opt for our router, we hook up the router to the fiber modem and configure the wireless network and password.
+- Then if you opt for our router, we hook it up to the ONT and configure the wireless network and password.

 - If you opt to use your own 3rd party router, we cannot assist with setting up or troubleshooting its connectivity -- we will confirm things are working up to and including the ONT.
 Most of the time, these work straight away but every now and then the router manufacturer will need to get involved.